 Choosing the right edge trim starts with measuring the thickness of the edge to cover.
 Make sure that the seal you select has the same thickness as the edge.
 In other words, don’t select a trim seal that’s too thick or too thin for the flange.
 For example, if you need to cover an edge that’s 0.125” (0.3175 cm) thick, specify a trim seal with an edge thickness of 0.125” (0.3175 cm)– not 0.120” (0.3048 cm) or 0.130” (0.3302 cm).

 Leg length is another important measurement.
-As a rule, shallower flanges require shorter leg lengths.
+As a rule, shallower flanges for rubber trim require shorter leg lengths.
 If the edge that you need to cover is curved, measure and record the bend radius.
 Then compare this measurement to the minimum bend radius for the edge trim you’re considering.
 If the edge trim buckles because it can’t accommodate the radius, the trim seal may not perform properly.

 Edge Trim Materials